Chemistry Bridge Program

 The Ohio State University and Columbus

 OSU is a comprehensive public land-grant university, founded in 1870.
 OSU enrolls 46,000 undergraduates and 14,000 graduate and professional students.
 Over 30% of its students come from outside Ohio.
 Nearly 20% of all students are from minority groups.
-OSU is ranked 49th by U.S. News & World Report among national universities and 17th among top public institutions.
-It has nearly $850M in annual research expenditures, ranking 12th among public research institutions.
+OSU is ranked 41st by U.S. News & World Report among national universities and 15th among top public institutions.
+It has over $1.4 billion in annual research expenditures, ranking 8th among public research institutions.
 OSU has nearly 500,000 living alumni, one of the largest alumni networks in the country.
 The Columbus campus of OSU sits on over 1,600 acres mostly just north of downtown.
 Columbus is the state capital and the 14th largest city in the U.S. Columbus’s economy is based on government, education, finance and insurance, retail, and increasingly on technology and innovation.
 Columbus is about 28% Black or African American and 6% Hispanic or Latino.
 It is widely ranked as a top place to live and work, as well as having one of the nation’s burgeoning start-up cultures.

 Program Policies and Procedures